The layer of bubbles that floats on the surface of a glass of champagne or sparkling wine.

 Frequently asked questions

-Where will we be able to buy your wine?
+Where can we buy your wine?

-What kind of wines will you make?
+What kind of wines do you make?

 Why did you name your winery Mousse Sparkling Wine Co.?

 Mousse [pronounced moos] is the French word for the bubbles that rise to the surface of a glass of Champagne.
 Just like the "head" on a glass of beer, the "mousse" is the foam that's created by the carbonation in the wine.
 We want to emphasize the fact that we specialize in all things bubbly, and at the same time tipping our hat to our location in the North, home of "moose" the animal.

 Why do you call it "sparkling wine" instead of "Champagne"?

 While we will be using the same techniques for making many of our sparkling wines as they do in France, we can't call our wines Champagne because that name is reserved only for wines that come from the Champagne region in France.
 We refer to our wines as sparkling wines or bubbly.

 Note: We do sometimes refer to our winery as a "Champagnery".
 We realize that we don't actually make true "Champagne" for the reasons stated above, but as a winery that specializes in sparkling wines made in the champagne method, champagnery just has such a clear meaning and a nice ring to it that we can't help but use it to describe what we do.

 What's the difference between Champagne, Prosecco, and Carbonated wines?